iWinston/typeorm-plus/docs/select-query-builder.md

 SELECT ...
 FROM users user WHERE user.name = 'Timber'
 ```

-See, we access users table using `user` alias we assigned when we created a query builder.
+See, we used the users table using the `user` alias we assigned when we created a query builder.

-One query builder is not limited to one alias.
-There are multiple aliases.
+One query builder is not limited to one alias, they can have are multiple aliases.
-Each your select can have its own alias,
+Each select can have its own alias,
-you can select from multiple tables each with own alias,
+you can select from multiple tables each with its own alias,
 you can join multiple tables each with its own alias.
-You use those aliases to access tables are you selecting (or data you are selecting).
+You can use those aliases to access tables are you selecting (or data you are selecting).

 ## Using parameters to escape data

-We used `where("user.name = :name", { name: "Timber" })` syntax everywhere.
+We used `where("user.name = :name", { name: "Timber" })`.
-What `{ name: "Timber" }` stands for?
-Answer: its a parameter we used to prevent SQL injection.
+What does `{ name: "Timber" }` stands for?
+It's a parameter we used to prevent SQL injection.
-We could do simply: `where("user.name = '" + name + "')`,
+We could have written: `where("user.name = '" + name + "')`,
-however this is not safe way and SQL injection can be easily executed there.
+however this is not safe as it opens the code to SQL injections.
-Safe way is to use special syntax: `where("user.name = :name", { name: "Timber" })`,
+The safe way is to use this special syntax: `where("user.name = :name", { name: "Timber" })`,
-where `:name` is a parameter name.
-Parameter's value is specified in object: `{ name: "Timber" }`.
+where `:name` is a parameter name and the value is specified in an object: `{ name: "Timber" }`.

 ```typescript
 .where("user.name = :name", { name: "Timber" })